Janské Lázně: History

 According to the chronicle of Simon Hüttel, a hot spring was discovered here on 6 June 1006 by Jan of Chockov, after whom the town was later named.
 The hot water was originally used to drive the water wheel, which activated the hammer mill.
 The first records of using the thermal spring for bathing is from the 14th century.
 In 1485, an accommodation house was built next to the spring.
-During 1675–1680 a village was founded here by order of Johann Adolf, Prince of Schwarzenberg.
+During 1675–1680, a village was founded here by order of Johann Adolf of Schwarzenberg.
 In 1881, it was promoted to a market town.
 In 1902, the spa was bought by the municipality.
-During the German occupation in World War II, the Germans established and operated a forced labour subcamp of the Stalag VIII-A prisoner-of-war camp in the settlement.
 Janské Lázně was promoted to a town in 1965.

 In 1928, the first funicular from Janské Lázně to the Černá hora Mountain was built.
 In 1980, the old funicular to Černá hora was replaced by a new one with a different route.